Phanuel Bacon

-Phanuel Bacon (13 October 1700 – 10 January 1783) was an English playwright, poet and author.
+Phanuel Bacon (13 October 1700 – 10 January 1783) was an English playwright, poet and writer.
 He was the son of the Phanuel Bacon, vicar of St Laurence's church, in Reading.

 Life

 In his youth, Bacon attended John Roysse's Free School in Abingdon (now Abingdon School), from 1712 to 1715 and later entered St John's College, Oxford.
 He became vicar of Bramber, Sussex, and rector of Marsh Baldon, Oxfordshire.